 Existing Condition: The Board recognizes that land is essential to local industry and residents.
-Of the 5,437,643 acres in Idaho County, approximately 822,796 acres (15%) are under private tribal and other ownership (Table 2).
-Approximately 4,539,199 acres (84%) is federally managed and 105,796 acres (1%) is managed by the State.
+Of the 5,437,643 acres in Idaho County, approximately 822,796 acres (15%) are under private, tribal, and other ownership (Table 1).
+Approximately 4,539,199 acres (84%) are federally managed and 75,648 acres (1%) are managed by the State.
 Only private land comprises the tax base that must support most County services, yet land exchanges are being discussed that would reduce the county's tax base even further.

-Private landownership within Idaho County have been reduced over the last 3 decades by federal condemnation, purchase, or exchange.
-These acquisitions have resulted from the creation of the Hells Canyon Recreation Area and designation of Wilderness and Wild and Scenic Rivers.
+Private landownership within Idaho County has been reduced over the last 3 decades by federal condemnation, purchase, or exchange.
+These acquisitions have resulted from the creation of the Hells Canyon National Recreation Area and the designations of wilderness and wild and scenic rivers.
 The Forest Service also purchased the Seminole Ranch and the John Day Seed Orchard.
-Land values are reduced when the federal government purchases scenic easements, which they have done along many of the designated Wild and Scenic Rivers.
+Land values may be reduced when the federal government purchases scenic easements, which they have done along many of the designated wild and scenic rivers.

-This erosion of Idaho County's tax base has adversely affected revenues.
-The effect may be small when an individual exchanged is examined; however, the cumulative impact is becoming significant.
+This erosion of Idaho County's tax base has adversely affected tax revenues.
+The effect may be small when an individual exchanged is examined; however, the cumulative impact has become significant.